Propose/Chair a Session

 - A title (80 characters, including spaces)

-- A primary subject area and an optional subject area
+- A primary subject area and an optional secondary subject

 well as Canadian, Russian, non-European languages, Rhetoric &

 Composition, and Interdisciplinary Humanities)

 - The name of your co-chair (optional; co-chairs must be NeMLA members at